Pit latrine: Lids on the drop hole or toilet seat

 A lid on the drop hole keeps light out of the pit and helps to stop flies and odors entering the toilet's superstructure.
 The lid can be made from plastic or wood and is used to cover the hole in the floor when the pit latrine is not in use.
 In practice, such a lid is not commonly used for squatting type pit latrines but only for sitting type pit latrines with a toilet seat.

 Squatting pan or toilet seat

 On top of the drop hole there can either be nothing (this is the simplest form of a pit latrine) or there can be a squatting pan, seat (pedestal) or bench which can be made of concrete, ceramic, plastic or wood.

 Shelter

 A shelter, shed, small building or "super-structure" houses the squatting pan or toilet seat and provides privacy and protection from the weather for the user.
-Ideally, the shelter or small building should have handwashing facilities available inside or on the outside (e.g. supplied with water from a rainwater harvesting tank on the roof of the shelter) although this is unfortunately rarely the case in practice.
+Ideally, the shelter or small building should have handwashing facilities available inside or on the outside (e.g. supplied with water from a rainwater harvesting tank on the roof of the shelter) although this is rarely the case in practice.
 In the shelter, anal cleansing materials (e.g. toilet paper) and a solid waste bin should also be available.
 A more substantial structure may also be built, commonly known as an outhouse.